Josh-McFarlin/Firebase-Scheduled-Jobs/README.md

 ---

+I ran into needing this solution after working on a project which required users to have the ability to schedule functions to run at any time and at repeating intervals if necessary.
+The Firebase blog includes a method for running cron-jobs, but it is only for predefined Firebase functions.

+The main Firebase function, `scheduleJobs`, works by iterating over all jobs defined in the node `/scheduledJobs` in Firebase's realtime database.
+If a job's scheduled time is before or at the current time, the jobs information is copied over to the node `/runningJobs` in the database.
+If a job is set to repeat on an interval, the job's run time is set to the next interval.
+If a job is only supposed to run once, or it is set to stop repeating after a time which has passed, it is deleted from `/scheduledJobs`.

+Another Firebase function, `executeJobs`, uses a hook listening for the creation of each job in `/runningJobs`, when a new job is added, it runs the associated function in `custom-functions.ts`.
+After the function has completed, it is deleted from `/runningJobs`.

+---

 ### Instructions
 1. Deploy the functions to Firebase
 2. Setup your Realtime Database to use the same format as example-firebase-export.json